vrash/Slartibartfast/README.md

 ### Who am I ?
 My name is Vrashabh Irde.
 Hi! :)

-I have 12+ years of desktop/backend/mobile programming of which, 6+ years of managing other people like me.
+I have 13+ years of desktop/backend/mobile programming of which, 7+ years of managing other people like me.
 I've worked at small and large companies before, but I am really enjoying working with challenges that come with growing at scale.
-I've learnt more from failure (stint at ImagineK12 (Now a part of Y-Combinator)), than I have from success.
+I've learnt more from failure (like my stint at ImagineK12/y-combinator), than I have from success.
 But, I have found my calling in being an engineering leader of people for the last 6+ years.
+I'm a vocal advocate for improve D&I, mental health efforts, and being conscious about neurodiversity (I have ADHD).

 I am currently the head of engineering at [carwow](www.carwow.co.uk), a tech startup in London.
 I moved here from Amazon in Edinburgh where I lead a ML team in advertising.
+We're building a EU multi country distributed engineering team, as we build a global car marketplace.
+Come [join us](www.carwow.co.uk/jobs):)

 My core interests lie in: